digitalservicebund/digitalcheck-apps/doc/adr/0005-use-feature-flags.md

 Standard options available to us within Digitalservice are:

+- **Environment variables**: A home-spun solution that checks for environment variables to display/hide features
 - **PostHog**: All-in-one platform that provides Feature Flags as just one of many features for large scale applications
 - **Unleash**: An open-source, self-hosted solution that offers basic functionality.

+Environment variables offer a way to quickly hide/show functionality without needing to leave the codebase for an external interface, adding an external dependency, or requiring considerations to performance.
+However, they can quickly get unwieldy and difficult to manage with more than a few of them set in an application.
+Making changes to their values also requires code changes and a deployment, which can take some time and introduce undesired friction.

 [PostHog](https://posthog.com/) offers a plethora of features and a highly integrated solution that goes beyond Feature Flags — it offers A/B testing, Analytics, Session replay, Surveys and many other features that can be useful for certain types of application development.
 Typically this would be a large scale application with many visitors where quantative data on user activity is useful for decision making.
 These features come at a cost however, with effeciency of scale only making sense with many thousands or millions of users.